DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>

 **Brace Action** <br>
-Until the start of your next turn, add a +1 bonus to your Defence and any Save you make. <br> *Note: This CAN stack with itself.
+Until the start of your next turn, add a +1 bonus to your Defence, Awareness, and any Save you make. <br> *Note: This CAN stack with itself.
 Brace-tanking is a valid strategy!*
 <br><br>

 **Care Action** <br>
 Make a Medicine Check to try and stabilize a creature on Death's Door (Difficulty = 10 + Exhaustion). <br>
 On a success, the creature is stabilized/regains 1 HP/succeeds on a Death Roll?
 (DETAILS?)
-Taking this Action is Distracting?
+Taking this Action is Distracting.
 <br><br>

 **Dash** <br>